 - Make sure the policy is clearly communicated to employees and disseminated in a manner that conveys company expectations.

-- Understand state and federal wage and hour compliance when developing these polices and flexibility strategies.
-Offering unlimited paid time off may create additional compliance issues that will need to be addressed. .
+- Understand local, state and federal time off and wage and hour laws when developing these policies and flexibility strategies.
+Offering unlimited paid time off may create additional compliance issues that will need to be addressed.

-- Speak with an HR subject matter expert or an employment attorney to review these compliance components.
+- Speak with an HR subject matter expert or an employment attorney to review the risks.